S. Korea Launches First Spy Satellite With SpaceX - UrduPoint

 Seoul plans to launch four additional spy satellites by the end of 2025 to bolster its reconnaissance capacity over the North.

-Set to orbit between 400 and 600 kilometers (250 to 370 miles) above Earth, Seoul's satellite is capable of detecting an object as small as 30 centimeters (11.8 inches), according to the Yonhap news agency.
+Set to orbit between 400 and 600 kilometers (250 to 370 miles) above Earth, Seoul's satellite is capable of detecting an object as small as 30 centimeters (11.8 inches), according to Yonhap.

 "Considering resolution and its capacity for Earth observation... our satellite technology ranks in the top five globally," the defense ministry official said, as quoted by Yonhap.